-An owner or operator of an engine subject to subsections (c)(6) or (c)(12) shall keep records of the number of hours the engines are operated on a monthly basis.
+An owner or operator of an agricultural emergency standby generator set engine subject to subsections (c)(6)93115.3(a) or an engine subject to sections 93115.3(d) or (c)(12)93115.3(j) shall keep records of the number of hours the engines are operated on a monthly basis.
 Such records shall be retained for a minimum of 36 months from the date of entry.
 Record entries made within 24 months of the most recent entry shall be retained on-site, either at a central location or at the engine's location, and made immediately available to the District staff upon request.
 Record entries made from 25 to 36 months from the most recent entry shall be made available to District staff within 5 working days from the district's request.

-- (I) Reporting Requirements for Emergency Standby Engines - 1.
-Starting January 1, 2005, each owner or operator of an emergency standby diesel-fueled CI engine shall keep a monthly log of usage that shall list and document the nature of use for each of the following: - a. emergency use hours of operation; - b. maintenance and testing hours of operation; - c. hours of operation for emission testing to show compliance with subsections (e)(2)(A)3. and (e)(2)(B)3.; - d. initial start-up hours; - e. if applicable, hours of operation to comply with the requirements of NFPA 25; - f. hours of operation for all uses other than those specified in subsections (e)(4)(I)1.a through (e)(4)(I)1.d. above; and - g. for in-use emergency standby diesel-fueled engines, the fuel used.
-The owner or operator shall document fuel use through the retention of fuel purchase records that account for all fuel used in the engine and all fuel purchased for use in the engine, and, at a minimum, contain the following information for each individual fuel purchase transaction:
+- (lg) Reporting Requirements for Emergency Standby Engines Reporting Requirements for Emergency Standby Engines. - 1.(1) Starting January 1, 2005, each owner or operator of an emergency standby diesel-fueled CI engine shall keep records and prepare a monthly summary log of usagethat shall list and document the nature of use for each of the following: - a.(A) emergency use hours of operation; - b.(B) maintenance and testing hours of operation; - e.(C) hours of operation for emission testing to show compliance with subsections (e)(2)(A)3.93115.6(a)(3) and (e)(2)(B)3.93115.6(b)(3); - d.(D) initial start-up testing hours; - e.(E) if applicable, hours of operation to comply with the requirements of NFPA 25; - f.(F) hours of operation for all uses other than those specified in subsections (e)(4)(I)1.a through (e)(4)(I)1.d.93115.10(g)(1)(A) through (D) above; and - g.(G) the fuel used. - For engines operated exclusively on CARB Diesel Fuel, the owner or operator shall document the use of CARB Diesel Fuel through the retention of fuel purchase records indicating that the only fuel purchased for supply to an emergency standby engine was CARB Diesel Fuel; or - 2.
+For engines operated on any fuel other than CARB Diesel Fuel, fuel records demonstrating that the only fuel purchased and added to an emergency standby engine or engines, or to any fuel tank directly attached to an emergency standby engine or engines, meets the requirements of section 93115.5(b).for in-use emergency standby diesel-fueled engines, the fuel used.
+The owner or operator shall document fuel use through the retention of fuel-purchase records that account for all fuel used in the engine and all fuel purchased for use in the engine, and, at a minimum, containthe following information for each individual fuel purchasetransaction: